kupferco/gemini-sdk/README.md

 3. The command generates a `.tgz` file (e.g., `proxy-assistant-sdk-1.0.0.tgz`) in the same directory.

 4. Use this file for local installations:

    ```bash
    npm install ./path-to-your-package.tgz
    ```

----

-## Contributing

-We welcome contributions!
-Please open an issue or pull request to share your improvements.

----

-## License

-This project is licensed under the ISC License.
-See the `LICENSE` file for details.